 This program year, Lee's Summit continues to support on-going public service programs by maintaining the current level of CDBG funding.
 On the Public Service side, all existing programs were met within the funding cap.
-Hope House has been awarded funding for the Court Advocacy Program which is new to this funding stream, but has been an established program within their agency.
-The Home Preservation Program ran by Truman Heritage Habitat for Humanity is on track to maintain the number of LMI households benefitted by utilizing partnerships and volunteers.
-The City continues to work with Lee's Summit Housing Authority to make needed upgrades of its residential units for sustainability, safety and efficiency.
-Lee's Summit Social Services will undertake a capital improvement project that will allow them to continue to safely serve the citizens in need of their services.
+The City continued to address low-to-moderate income housing issues by supporting the Home Preservation Program ran by Truman Heritage Habitat for Humanity.
+The City also continues to work with Lee's Summit Housing Authority to make needed upgrades of its residential units for sustainability, safety and efficiency.